gabromerorodriguez/FileShares-Permissions/README.md

 <h2>File Sharing and Configuring Permissions Process</h2>

-- Create file shares with various permissions.
+- Create file shares with various permissions
-- Attempt to access file shares as a normal user.
+- Attempt to access file shares as a normal user
-- Create a Security Group assign permissions and test access.
+- Create a Security Group assign permissions and test access

 <h2>Create file shares with various permissions</h2>